scosman/zipstreamer/README.md

 These ENV vars can be used to config the server:

- - `PORT` - which port the HTTP server binds to.
-If not set defaults to 4008
+ - `PORT` - Defaults to 4008.
+Sets which port the HTTP server binds to.
- - `ZS_URL_PREFIX` - if set, requires that the URL of files downloaded start with this prefix.
+ - `ZS_URL_PREFIX` - If set, requires that the URL of files downloaded start with this prefix.
 Useful to preventing others from using your server to serve their files.
+ - `ZS_COMPRESSION` - Defaults to no compression.
+It's not universally known, but zip files can be uncompressed, and used as a simple packaging format (combined many files into one).
+Set to `DEFLATE` to use zip deflate compression. **WARNING - enabling compression uses CPU, and will greatly reduce throughput of server**.
+Note: for file formats already optimized for size (JPEGs, MP4s), zip compression will often increase the total zip file size.

 ## Why